How to clean your Samsung washing machine

 Note: Clean and dry the affected area immediately.
 Any residual cleaner or water that is not removed will result in more stains.

 To remove surface stains from the metallic finish on the door, follow the steps below:

-Dispense a small amount of Cerama Bryte onto a clean, damp, non-abrasive, cloth.
+Dispense a small amount of Cerama Bryte onto a clean, damp, microfiber cloth.

 Clean the affected area by gently scrubbing in a repeating circular motion.